The ants eating your house

 C. modoc are typically described as “big black ants” – they are the largest ant found locally (ranging in size from 6 to 17mm in length) and are all shiny black (with red legs, if you look closely).
 The winged female reproductives (they are even bigger than the biggest workers) which swarm out of nests from late March into May are the source of many a frantic phone call from homeowners.
 C. Modoc is the most common carpenter ant species throughout Vancouver and the Coast and if you live in a moist area or a heavily treed area, or both, you are likely to see this ant.

 The main or parent nest is located in moist wood, including trees, stumps, landscape ties or water damaged wood in a structure.
-The single queen ant eggs will be in this parent colony.
-Mature carpenter ant colonies typically have satellite nests located within structures in wood studs (including in dry sound wood), siding and joists, wall voids, and insulation (both fiberglass and foam core).
+The single queen and eggs will be in this parent nest as the eggs require very high humidity so they don’t dry out and die.
+Mature carpenter ant colonies typically have many satellite nests located within structures in wood studs (including in dry sound wood), siding and joists, wall voids, and insulation (both fiberglass and foam core).
 Satellite nests are established as the main colony begins to require more territory or resources.
 These nests may be located as far as 750m from the parent nest.
-Colonies of C. modoc can contain up to 50,000 ants and can thrive for over two decades.
+The satellite nest sites will contain workers, larvae, pupae, food stores, and winged reproductive stages.
+Colonies of C. modoc can contain up to 50,000 ants and can thrive for over two decades, with all ants in the colony coming from that single queen!

 New carpenter ant colonies are established after a mating flight (or swarm) of winged reproductives.
 These swarms are seen in spring time and can be alarming as large winged ants emerge from your home.
 If you see a swarm of carpenter ants in your home, there are likely nest sites inside your home.
 If you see swarmers outside, there will be an established colony nearby.